Digital Spy: Digital Spy at Hearst (2011–present)

 On 1 August 2011, ownership of Hachette UK was sold to Hearst Magazines UK, with the Digital Spy editorial team and operations unaffected.

 On 2 May 2013, Digital Spy won the Media Editorial Team of the Year 2013 at the British Media Awards.
 On 3 July 2014, Digital Spy won Consumer Website of the Year 2014 at the AOP Digital Publishing Awards.

 In October 2015, Digital Spy moved its content management system from RAMS to Hearst's newly developed Media OS.

-In November 2015, former Heat editor Julian Linley was appointed Editor in Chief.
+The following month, former Heat editor Julian Linley was appointed Editor in Chief.
 In November 2016, former T3 and Gizmodo UK editor Matt Hill was appointed Editor.

 In January 2017, Digital Spy was made an official partner of the National Television Awards, held at The O2 Arena and broadcast live on ITV.

-In October 2017, Digital Spy won PPA Digital Content Team of the Year, and was shortlisted for Website of the Year and Content Team Leader of the Year.
+Nine months later, Digital Spy won PPA Digital Content Team of the Year, and was shortlisted for Website of the Year and Content Team Leader of the Year.
 In December 2017, almost one million people voted in the DS Reader Awards.
 In March 2018, Digital Spy was shortlisted for International Website of the Year at the Hearst Editorial Excellence Awards.
 In October 2018, Digital Spy won PPA Digital Content Team of the Year for the second year in a row.